alipzsh/knowledge-base/encoding.md

 1. html encode
 2. URL encode to move in the network
+\u0061li
 you could URL encode x61 too, but the browser doesn't.

-- Unicode are decoded in js
+- Unicode are decoded in js:  \u0061li --> ali
-- html attributes are decoded automatically
+- html attributes are decoded automatically: <a href="